Having plants indoors and giving them the humidity they would really like is another.

-What this plant wants as well as most cactus is a well-drained soil, warmth, sun and low humidity.
-This plant is a perfect candidate for a sunny south, east or west window.
+This plant is a perfect candidate for sunny south, east or west windows.

-The plant can handle low light levels but thrives in bright light.
+The Peruvian apple cactus can handle low light levels but thrives during the summer months in bright light.

 High or Bright Lighting

-If your plants will be in high or bright lighting, allow the plant to dry out between waterings.
+If your Peruvian apple cactus plant is placed in high or bright lighting, allow the plant to dry out between waterings.

-Do not allow the Cereus to sit in water.
-If your plant is being over watered it may have yellowing stems or blades, mushy stems, root rot or smell funny.
+Do not allow the apple cactus Cereus to sit in water.
+If your plant is being overwatered it may have yellowing stems or blades, mushy stems, root rot, or smell funny.

-Most growers wrap some extra paper around the stems to protect people as well as the other stems from being pierced in shipping.
+Most growers wrap the extra paper around the stems to protect people as well as the other stems from being pierced in shipping.

-Like the candelabra Euphorbia cactus – you may be surprised at how heavy a Cereus peruvianus is.
+Like the candelabra Euphorbia cactus (learn African Milk Tree care) you may be surprised at how heavy a Cereus peruvianus is.